Hyperuniformity in active fluids reshapes nucleation and capillary-wave dynamics: Derivation of nucleation dynamics equation

 where $\bm \xi$ is a unit variance white Gaussian noise, and $D^{(b)}$ is a diffusivity which can be thought to arise because the nonequilibrium system is put in contact with an external bath.
 This extra term restores ordinary density fluctuations on large scales, and equilibrium Model B would be recovered in the limit $D=0$ and $D^{(b)}\neq0$.
 We define the shifted variational chemical potential~\cite{chaikin1995principles}, $\tilde \mu(\bm r)=\frac{\delta F}{\delta \rho(\bm r)}-\mu_s$, where $F$ is a Landau free energy functional:

 with $\kappa$ a capillary coefficient penalizing density gradients, $f$ a non-convex local free-energy density that supports phase separation, and $\mu_s$ the chemical potential at infinity.
 We note that we shifted the chemical potential by the constant $\mu_s$.
-It does not affect the evolution equation, since it vanishes under the Laplacian, but it will be useful later on~\footnote{It corresponds to a shift of the Landau free energy, $\tilde F = F - \mu_s \int \rho(\bm r) d\bm r$, where $\mu_s$ is the Lagrange multiplier enforcing mass conservation~\cite{chaikin1995principles}.
+It does not affect the evolution equation, since it vanishes under the Laplacian, but it will be useful later in eliminating boundary terms from integration by parts~\footnote{It corresponds to a shift of the Landau free energy, $\tilde F = F - \mu_s \int \rho(\bm r) d\bm r$, where $\mu_s$ is the Lagrange multiplier enforcing mass conservation~\cite{chaikin1995principles}.
 In the evolution equation, it is often unnecessary to work explicitly with $\tilde F$, since the Laplacian preserves mass (and therefore removes this constant shift).
 However, introducing $\tilde F$ can be useful in some contexts.
 For example, the stationary profile is determined by $\delta \tilde F / \delta \rho = 0$, rather than by $\delta F / \delta \rho = 0$.
 As a corollary, the binodals are selected by the underlying minima of $\tilde F$, not of $F$.}.

 We now assume the density field contains a single approximately spherical droplet of radius $R(t)$ centered at $\bm X(t)$, and parametrize it as

 By construction, $u=0$ at the interface, $u<0$ inside the droplet, and $u>0$ outside.
 The function $g(u)$ is the radial interfacial profile which interpolates between the nucleus density $\rho_n$ and the outer supersaturated density $\rho_s$.
 In principle, its mean field shape is obtained from the stationary Euler–Lagrange equation $\delta \tilde F/\delta\rho=0$, with possible non-mean field corrections~\cite{kopf2008interfacial}.
 For the derivation below, it is enough to work in the thin-interface limit, where a sharp step approximates the profile,